KnowledgE ENgineering team

 Recent highlights

-- A journal paper about a surface realisation architecture for low-resourced African languages, with as main author Zola' Mahlaza and Maria Keet, which is in print with the ACM Transactions on Asian and Low-Resource Language Information Processing journal.
+- A journal paper about a surface realisation architecture for low-resourced African languages, with as main author Zola Mahlaza, published in the ACM Transactions on Asian and Low-Resource Language Information Processing journal.

 - A conference paper about an architecture for generating educational questions from ontologies, accepted for the MTSR'22 conference, with Toky Raboanary and Maria Keet.